Ride Guidelines and Etiquette

-WINTER BIKE LEAGUE- RIDE GUIDELINES
+WINTER BIKE LEAGUE- 2019 RIDE GUIDELINES

 You should have experience riding in a pack before attempting a WBL ride.
 These are not the rides to learn how to ride in a pack.
-Interactive Maps for all rides are available on the website so load it into your Garmin.
+Interactive Maps for all rides are available on the website - load it into your Garmin.
 It is up to each rider to get through the ride and get home on his/her on!
 The WBL will assist all we can.

 *Riders should have the route on his/her Garmin (or be with a friend who has it), have money, spare tubes, a cell phone, food and proper clothing.
-The Sag is not for dropped riders, there isn't enough room.
-If you get dropped, don't worry and have a great ride anyway.
+The Sag is not for dropped riders, there isn't enough room, simply ride in slowly and have a great ride anyway.
 Some riders will turn or drop off early on purpose.

 If you follow these guidelines and the ones below you will have a great ride:

 3. Sign in – you must sign in to earn points. $100 fine for failrue to sign in.

 7. We have a handicapped points system that allows Cat.
 3s, 4s, Vets and Females to compete on an equal footing with Pros.